 As with any wild edible foraging, it’s important to keep safety at the forefront of your plans and learning to mushroom can be a life-long process.
-The lush mycelial ecosystems and networks of the Pacific Northwest are like a vast underground internet!
-Let’s travel beneath the earth where mycelium webs connect fungi and roots in a symbiotic relationship of nutrient exchange (mycorrhizae) and discover the fascinating and delicious fruiting bodies known as mushrooms.
+Delve into the fascinating mycelial ecosystems and networks of the Pacific Northwest where mycelium webs connect fungi and roots in a symbiotic relationship of nutrient exchange (mycorrhizae) and discover the delicious fruiting bodies known as mushrooms.

-We recommend contacting Fungi For The People or the Cascade Mycological Society for mushrooming tips and information.
-There are many Pacific Northwest fungi-focused books and Facebook groups that can also help you get started with identification basics, safety tips and sanity checks.
+If you are new to mushrooming, or this is your first time foraging in Oregon, reach out to Fungi For The People or the Cascade Mycological Society for local mushrooming tips and information.
+There are many Pacific Northwest fungi-focused books and groups that can also help you get started with identification basics and safety tips.
 If you’re a beginner, go with an experienced friend who is willing to pass along their knowledge.

 Seasonal Harvests